UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_00_Instructions.md

 ## Install Quarto and renv

-If you have downloaded the most recent version of RStudio, Quarto will be included (2024.04+).
-However, if RStudio has not included Quarto for you, you can download it [here](https://quarto.org/docs/download/).
+Please make sure you have a recent version of RStudio that includes Quarto (2024.04+).

 Next, we want to install `renv`, which captures the packages and versions your project uses, aiding in reproducibility.